jl456lj/Snaildy-AI-IEP/README.md

 1. Depending on your os, install Ollama as specified on the official website.

 2. Download and unzip Model.zip.
 Put the contents of the zip file in a folder.
+Alternatively, you can replace with any other AI model as you wish.

 3. In the folder, right click and select "Open in Terminal".